 - Increases accessibility standards and adopt preferential leasing for tenants who need an accessible unit

 - Requires income averaging at 60% and 50% area median income (AMI) tiers to accommodate more low-income earners

 - Adds a 100% AMI tier when matched with subsidies for the lowest-income earners

-The ordinance is the result of an 18-month process that began in October 2019 with a public call for applications for an Inclusionary Housing Task Force, which published its report in September 2020.
+The 2021 ARO is the result of an 18-month process that began in October 2019 with a public call for applications for an Inclusionary Housing Task Force, which published its report in September 2020.
 In addition to the task force, DOH solicited input from focus groups, public comment, a City Council subject matter hearing, and months of follow-up meetings with developers and advocates to inform the proposal as introduced.